cbg-ethz/SCIPhIN/README.md

 ## Description

-**Single-cell mutation identification via phylogenetic inference** (SCIPhIN) is a new approach to mutation detection in individual tumor cells by leveraging the evolutionary relationship among cells.
-SCIPhIN, jointly calls mutations in each individual cell and estimates the tumor phylogeny on these cells.
+**Single-Cell mutation Identification via finite-sites Phylogenetic Inference** (SCIPhIN) is a new approach to mutation detection in individual tumor cells by leveraging the evolutionary relationship among cells.
+SCIPhIN is based on SCIPhI, which jointly calls mutations in each individual cell and estimates the tumor phylogeny on these cells.
+In contrast to SCIPhI, SCIPhIN allows for mutation loss and parallele mutations, relaxing the infinite sites assumption.
 Employing a Markov Chain Monte Carlo scheme we robustly account for the various sources of noise in single-cell sequencing data.
 Our approach enables us to reliably call mutations in each single cell even in experiments with high dropout rates and missing data

 ## Availability